timp/The_Clocktower/README.md

 with ivy vines to make a sleeping bag.
 The tree was cosy with a lamp lit by a little glow worm in a glass jam jar.

 "Night Pippi!"
-Oli called from his bed in teh same big old oak tree on a branch-bunk just above Pippa's hollow.
+Oli called from his bed in the same big old oak tree on a branch-bunk just above Pippa's hollow.

 "Night Oli!"
 Pippa called in response.